Sarah-Bue/bake-me-happy/README.md

 - F1D4C6 (Pale Dogwood): Used for call to action sections on the home page.

-- FFC107 (Amber): Used to highlight active links and stars in review forms.
+- FFC107 (Amber): Used to highlight active links and stars in review forms as well as allergens on the product detail pages.

 ### Typography
 Fonts were paired and imported using [Google Fonts](https://fonts.google.com). <br>